Đề số 18 ôn thi Anh Chuyên vào 10 CNN

 Choose the sentence that best combines this pair of sentences.

-The committee rejected his application for a fund for his project on the grounds.
+The committee rejected his application for a fund for his project.
 They thought that his research wouldn't benefit people much.

 • Stating that his research would be of little use to people, the committee refused to provide him with a fund.